FrosteAto/Khione/README.md

 Packages   48 (pacman)
 ```

-As the name implies, a server-focused edition.
+Khione Server is, as the name implies, a server-focused edition.
+It is a lean profile tuned for long-running services, including Plex defaults and enough local tooling to debug directly on the machine.
 Using Arch Linux as a server is somewhat unconventional, but if you know what you're doing, it works just fine.

 **Media**